 Managing Achilles Tendon Pain

-While you should avoid the exercises that increase pain — such as running or jumping — if you're actively dealing with an Achilles injury, there are some others, such as calf stretches and toe raises, that can help alleviate your discomfort.
+While you should avoid the exercises that increase pain — such as running or jumping — if you're actively dealing with an Achilles injury, there are some others that can help alleviate your discomfort.